matuteiglesias/journal/content/Business/2025-05-05_Developed_Strategic_Frameworks_for_Business_Growth.md

 ### Achievements
 - Clarified strategic distinctions for business growth and freelancing.
-- Established frameworks for email marketing and LinkedIn automation.
+- Established frameworks for email marketing and LinkedIn [[automation]].
 - Gained insights from industry experts like Matt Larsson and Alex Berman.

 ### Pending Tasks
-- Implement the cold email strategy and monitor results.
+- Implement the cold email [[strategy]] and monitor results.
 - Set up high-deliverability mailboxes for email campaigns.
-- Test LinkedIn automation tools like Expandi for outreach campaigns.
+- Test LinkedIn [[automation]] tools like Expandi for outreach campaigns.